 Based in Symphony Hall, it typically gives over 150 concerts each year in Birmingham, the UK and around the world, playing music that ranges from classics to contemporary, film scores and even symphonic disco.
 With a far-reaching community programme and a family of choruses and youth ensembles, it’s involved in every aspect of music-making in the Midlands.
 At its centre is a team of 75 superb professional musicians, and a 100-year tradition of making the world’s greatest music, in the heart of Birmingham.

-That tradition started with the orchestra’s very first symphonic concert in 1920 – conducted by Sir Edward Elgar.
+That tradition started with the Orchestra’s very first symphonic concert in 1920 – conducted by Sir Edward Elgar.
 But it was when it discovered the young British conductor Simon Rattle in 1980 that the CBSO became internationally famous, and showed how the arts can help give a new sense of direction to a whole city.
 Rattle’s successors Sakari Oramo and Andris Nelsons helped cement that global reputation, and continued to build on the CBSO’s tradition of flying the flag for Birmingham.

-As it approaches its centenary in 2020, the CBSO, more than ever, remains the beating heart of musical life in the UK’s Second City.
+Having celebrated its centenary in 2020, the CBSO, more than ever, remains the beating heart of musical life in the UK’s Second City.